 According to WebMD, you can improve your health by eating beans.
 But, you should consume at least a half cup of beans.
-This is because of the high fibre, iron, protein and other minerals include in beans.
+This is because of the high fibre, iron, protein, and other minerals include in beans.
 Remember, beans are with less fat to make it a healthier choice.
 As WebMD shares, kidney beans have the ability to prevent colon cancer.
 According to research conducted, people who have consumed kidney beans regularly have shown less risk for cancer cell growth.
-The same article shares that kidney beans help controlling blood sugar and are even good as a meal for weight management.
-Kidney beans are rich in protein where it is also a replacement for meats.
+The same article shares that kidney beans help control blood sugar and are even good as a meal for weight management.
+Kidney beans are rich in protein which is also a replacement for meats.
 Therefore, red kidney beans are a less cholesterol source where you can benefit from lowering cholesterol.
 However, this will benefit if you eat beans instead of meats that are high in cholesterol.
 In this way, red kidney beans are also beneficial in improving heart health.

 Tips for cooking Red Kidney beans curry